This post may contain affiliate links. Please read my disclosure policy.

 - In a blender add the eggs, milk and 2 tablespoons of melted butter, blend for 10 seconds.
 Add the flour mixture and blend for 30 seconds.
 Let it rest for 15 minutes.

 - CAREFULLY remove skillet from oven and add remaining tablespoon of butter, swirl to coat bottom.
 Pour egg mixture in skillet and immediately sprinkle a quarter cup each of the cheese and pesto on the top.

 - Bake for 20 minutes, until puffy and sides are golden brown.

 - Remove from oven and top with remaining cheese, pesto and the prosciutto.
 Serve immediately.

-2. Cast iron skillets work best I think, just make sure your skillet is safe to put in the oven.
+2. Cast iron skillets (either 10 or 12-inch) work best I think, just make sure your skillet is safe to put in the oven.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.